bgamari/ghc-wiki-import/commentary/compiler/hs-syn-type.md

 The program is initially parsed into "**`HsSyn`**", a collection of data types that describe the full abstract syntax of Haskell.  `HsSyn` is a pretty big collection of types: there are 52 data types at last count.
-Many are pretty trivial, but a few have a lot of constructors (`HsExpr` has 40).  `HsSyn` represents Haskell its full glory, complete with all syntactic sugar.
+Many are pretty trivial, but a few have a lot of constructors (`HsExpr` has 40).  `HsSyn` represents Haskell in its full glory, complete with all syntactic sugar.